SPECFEM/specfem.github.io/README.md

 ---
 ## Contributing to the website

+Each of the website pages is written using Markdown.
+To learn more about Markdown, follow [this tutorial](https://www.markdowntutorial.com/) or look up specific syntax [here](https://www.markdownguide.org/basic-syntax/).

 To make changes you can [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository and then [open a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) when you are ready to add your contributions to the site.
 We recommend testing your changes locally first, before opening a Pull Request, to ensure everything is just how you wanted!
 Details of the repository layout are given below, as well as a guide on how to check your updated version.